open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/integration/app-lifecycle.md

 - Ensure [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) and [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) are installed.

 - Ensure the `open-cluster-management` _cluster manager_ is installed.
-See [Cluster Manager](/getting-started/core/cluster-manager) for more information.
+See [Start the control plane](/getting-started/installation/start-the-control-plane) for more information.

 - Ensure the `open-cluster-management` _klusterlet_ is installed.
-See [Klusterlet](/getting-started/core/register-cluster) for more information.
+See [Register a cluster](/getting-started/installation/register-a-cluster) for more information.

 ## Install via Clusteradm CLI tool